Contact Dermatitis

 Contact dermatitis and atopic dermatitis are two types of skin inflammation that cause redness, itching, and irritation.
 Understanding their causes and treatment options is essential for effective management.

-Contact dermatitis occurs when the skin reacts to an irritant or allergen.
+This condition occurs when the skin reacts to an irritant or allergen.

 Types